pglab-electronics/docs/docs/webserver-relay.md

 - Turn ON the terminal output
 - Turn ON the status LED on the E-RELAY
-- The Home page should update as the following picture.
+- The Home page should update as the following picture

 <center>![image_alt](img/relay.png){width="512"  style="border: 1px solid grey;" }</center>